fenago/machine-learning-for-finance/lab_guides/Lab_6.md

 this kind of problem is computationally intractable.
 Two other methods performing the same feat are the [*Markov Chain Monte Carlo*] and [*Hamilton Monte Carlo*] methods.
-While neither will be covered in depth here, though they will be featured in later chapters, it\'s worth understanding that VAEs address long-standing problems in mathematical finance in a computationally tractable way.
+While neither will be covered in depth here, though they will be featured in later labs, it\'s worth understanding that VAEs address long-standing problems in mathematical finance in a computationally tractable way.